deep-sea-tactics/robot/README.md

 ### Mocking

-Same components as above, but:
+Same as above, with the following changes:

-- instead of a PI, this all runs in `docker-compose`.
+- instead of a PI, this all runs in `docker-compose`
-- Web has a `/simulation` subroute, where:
-  - The `video` feed comes from here.
-  - `robot` communicates with a tRPC server hosted on `/simulation` that drives the "motors"
+- `/apps/web` is disregarded
+- `/apps/delta` serves as the playground
+  - The robot connects to this to send motor code
+  - `/apps/video` uses a stream from here instead of the raspberry PI camera
+- `/apps/e2e` orchestrates tests